 Sometimes the traffic to our yard sale is better than at other times.
 I’m not sure what the pattern is, if Spring is better than Fall (I think it might be), but I figure if I didn’t put my stuff out, I wouldn’t get rid of any of it, nor make any money, so I do both seasons, both Friday and Saturday, and I always plan to keep it out during the entirely of the hours, 7am-2pm.
 I usually have something else to do while it’s slow, and the kids help me in the early morning on Friday and throughout the day on Saturday.

-Last year, a friend had a great season with their lemon tree, so the kids decided to do a lemonade stand with the donated lemons.
+Last year, some friends had a great season with their lemon tree, so the kids decided to do a lemonade stand with the donated lemons.
 Of course, they weren’t the ones who did most of the work juicing and making the lemonade, but I will say that I was pretty proud of how tasty it was, and how much money the kids made on it.
 I imagine most people are skeptical of lemonade at a kids’ stand, but we have yet to find tastier lemonade!

 When the yard sale is over, I pack everything up in boxes and place them in a designated spot in the garage.
 I try to organize as I pack so that when I get up at 5:30am six months from now, it’s super easy to set everything out already organized.
 For household goods, I just keep an empty box to fill as needed, and for clothes, we keep a pile in the bedroom of things that are too small or that we don’t want anymore.
-Those get sorted a day or two ahead of time, and voila, new merchandise for the next sale!
+Those get sorted a day or two ahead of time, and voilà, new merchandise for the next sale!

 Each time I host my yard sale, I write notes and take pictures to put in my Keep app for next time.
 I’ll even set a reminder for six months from now so that I’m on the look-out for the email from the community management company announcing the dates.
 Six months is a long time in between, so it’s good to have a visual refresher of how you set up, and what worked and what didn’t.
 For example, I learned very quickly that our driveway is in the full sun for most of the morning and afternoon.
 Since we don’t have a porch or canopy, I back the car up next to the driveway and open the hatch.
 Add a beach umbrella and a camp chair, and I have the perfect pop-up office with all of my supplies at hand.